Spokane Criminal Defense Lawyer

 Contact a Spokane Criminal Defense Lawyer Today

-Crary, Clark, Domanico, & Chuang, P.S., is committed to helping you protect your rights and your future when you are up against serious legal penalties, including expensive fees, drivers’ license suspension and revocation, incarceration, etc.
+Crary & Domanico, P.S., is committed to helping you protect your rights and your future when you are up against serious legal penalties, including expensive fees, drivers’ license suspension and revocation, incarceration, etc.

 When you consult with our firm, you can expect to speak to an attorney who understands the state and federal laws surrounding your charges.
-A successful trial attorney, Dean Chuang understands how to build a resilient defense plan supported by facts.
+Our successful trial attorneys understand how to build a resilient defense plan supported by facts.
 Our goal is to help you achieve the best outcome in your case, whether it is a reduction of charges or acquittal.

 In addition to our comprehensive criminal defense representation, we can also help you restore your gun rights and erase some misdemeanor and felony charges from your criminal record.
 Learn more about how we can help you with your restoration of rights.